db260179/ps3syscon/README.md

 A0201B02 = RSX VRAM FAIL - Faulty vrams - Borked RSX VRAM, VDDIO reading on RSX is infinite - Dead RSX

+A0201B01 = CELL - Low resistance on VDDIO - should be in mega ohms = Dead CELL

 A0203010 = BE_INIT OR BE_POWGOOD OR CLOCK ERRORS

 A0213011 =  BE_SPI CS ERROR